Setup

 IDE

-You can use any Java IDE for this tutorial but if you didn’t try it before, we recommend VS Code with the Language Support for Java™ by Red Hat and the Quarkus extensions.
+You can use any Java IDE for this tutorial but if you haven’t tried it before, we recommend VS Code with the Language Support for Java™ by Red Hat and the Quarkus extensions.

 CLI Tools

-The following CLI tools are required for running the exercises in this tutorial.
+The following CLI tools are recommended for running the exercises in this tutorial.

-You can also use Podman instead of Docker.
+* You can also use Docker instead of Podman.
 The advantage of Podman is that it is 100% Free Open Source and does not need to run with elevated privileges.
-Just use 'podman' instead of 'docker' throughout the tutorial’s instructions, or alias docker=podman .

 Please have them installed and configured before you get started with any of the tutorial chapters.